ULStats/MA4128Assessment-2018/JackCantillon-Apache Spark.md

 #### History

 Matei Zaharia was the original creater of Apache Spark at University of California's AMPLab in 2009.
 It open sourced under a BSD licence in 2010.
 The project was donated to Apache Software Foundation in 2013 and switched its licence to Apache 2.0 in Febuary 2014.
 In November 2014 Spark became a Top-Level Apache project.
 Databricks, another company founded by Zaharia, set a new world record for large scale sorting using Spark.
 By 2015 Spark had over 1,000 contributers which made it one of Apache Software Foundations most active projects and one of the most popular open source big data projects.

+#### References
+*